-So I want to put into a few paragraphs exactly what Empower Network is all about and answer the all important question about if it is a real scam or not.
+So I want to write a few paragraphs detailing exactly what Empower Network is all about and answer the all-important question about if it is a real scam or not.

 The sales process has various up-sells that produce 2 main price points to the membership site: